seishinsha/falco-website/content/en/docs/plugins/developers_guide.md

 	// The number of events to return before EOF maxEvents uint64

 	// A count of events returned.
-This is put in every event as
-	// the evtnum property.
-	counter uint64
+Used to count against maxEvents. counter uint64

-	// A semi-random numeric value, derived from the counter and
+	// A semi-random numeric value, derived from this value and
 	// jitter.
 This is put in every event as the data property. sample uint64
 }